-12.3.4 Admission risk bias
+12.3.5 Admission risk bias

-In terms of the direction of bias, provided exposure leads to an elevated risk of 'being in the registry' and if the risk of hospitalisation (ie being in the registry) is greater for the disease of interest than the average risk for the potential controls, the sample (ie study group) OR will be smaller than the source population OR.
+In terms of the direction of bias, provided exposure leads to 'being in the registry', if the risk of hospitalisation (ie being in the registry) is greater for the disease of interest than the average risk for the potential controls, the sample (ie study group) OR will be less than the source population OR.
 Thus, if the study data leads to a statistically significant OR, the true association in the source population would be even stronger.
-Conversely, if the risk of hospitalisation (ie being in the registry) is lower for the disease of interest than the average risk for the potential controls, the sample OR will be greater than the source population OR.
+Conversely, if the risk of hospitalisation (ie being in the registry) is lower for the disease of interest than the average risk for the potential controls, the sample OR will be more than the source population OR.

-A frequently cited example involves investigations of the association between smoking and lung cancer using hospital-based, case-control studies.
-Smoking can lead to hospitalisation for many diseases and thus, it is suspected that the prevalence of smoking is higher in the control group than in the source population (Sadetzki et al, 2003).
+A frequently cited example involves investigations of the association between smoking and lung cancer using hospital-based case-control studies.
+Smoking can lead to hospitalisation for many diseases and thus, it is suspected that the prevalence of smoking is higher in many of the disease categories from which controls might be selected (Sadetzki et al, 2003).
+In a similar manner, since the frequency of many animal diseases increases with age, then the average age of animals in veterinary hospitals would be older than the age of the general population and this could bias the association between age and specific diseases when the non-diseased study subjects are selected from veterinary hospitals.
 Thus, it is important to try and obtain quantitative estimates of the likely degree of bias that different potential control groups might produce (see Example 12.2).
 Since it is nearly impossible to assess the degree of selection bias in any given secondary-base study, this constrains the inferences that should be drawn from a single secondary-base study.
 In Chapter 9 and Section 12.4, we develop guidelines for selecting cases and controls in a manner to prevent or minimise the magnitude of bias.